partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 2. アジサイ [hydrangea]
 3. ハクサイ [cabbage]

-[Hint: This is the best explanation I have, but hydrangea is written "ajisai" and "aji" means "mackerel"?]
+[Hint: This is the best explanation I have, but hydrangea is written "ajisai," aji" can mean "mackerel" and "-sai" can mean a fort]

 At noon I'm short, but at night I grow taller.
 My color is black.
 What am I?